duckdb/pg_duckdb/docs/extensions.md

 | `spatial` | Geospatial functions and types | Installable |
 | Community | Various community extensions | Installable (requires configuration) |

-Installing other extensions may work, but is at your own risk.
+Installing other extensions may work, but they have not been thoroughly tested and are used at your own risk

 ## Installing Extensions